open5e/open5e/source/monsters/monsters_a-z/H/homunculus.rst

 **Senses** darkvision 60 ft., passive Perception 10

-**Languages** understands the languages of its creator but can’t speak
+**Languages** understands the languages of its creator but can't speak

 **Challenge** 0 (10 XP)